 1. Create a Stunning Outdoor Garden Display

 Chives hold ornamental interest throughout their growing season, spring through fall.
 In the late spring, the plants are loaded with delicate pale to deep lavender-colored flowers.
-If you harvest the chive plants after their first bloom by cutting all or part of each plant back to within one-half inch of the soil surface, the plant will grow new foliage, and flowers as well, although in lesser profusion, throughout the summer.
+If you harvest the chive plants after their first bloom by cutting all or part of each plant back to within a one-half inch of the soil surface, the plant will grow new foliage, and flowers as well, although in lesser profusion, throughout the summer.

-2. Use Chive Plants To Control Soil Erosion
+2. Use Chive Plants to Control Soil Erosion

 Plant chives in rock gardens or on hills to minimize soil erosion.
 Barring a flood or mudslide, the mature chive plant’s dense root mass will anchor your slope in place.
 Since chive plants reseed so easily, you need not interfere with their reproductive process unless they are too prolific and start choking each other off, in which case you want to thin them out.

 3. Use Chive to Repel Pests and Attract Bees

 Grow chives as companion plants in your vegetable and rose gardens to encourage bees and healthy plant growth and to discourage pests and diseases.
 Chives planted close to carrots encourage bigger carrots.
 Chives planted among roses deter black spot and aphids.
 To control downy and powdery mildew, make a chive tea by boiling freshly chopped chive leaves in water.
 Cool the tea and spray on flower and vegetable plants susceptible to mildew infestations.

 Use chive greens to flavor salads, egg dishes, baked potatoes, fish, soups, and more.

 Chive leaves add a mild fresh onion taste and also enhance the natural flavors of the food to which they are added.
 You can also add fresh chive to softened cream cheese or butter for a delightful bread or bagel spread.